Sayak-halder/digit-recognotion/README.md

 # digit-recognotion

-Simple formation of neural network from scratch with mathemetical formula, without any library for the background maths to undersatnd the working of digit recognition properly.
+A simple and basic neural network from scratch using mathematical formulas, without relying on any libraries, to gain a thorough understanding of how digit recognition works